Linear turnpike theorem: Proof of Theorem

 is boundedly invertible at the point $(t_0,t_1,\bar x^\infty,\bar d^\infty,\bar x^\infty,\bar d^\infty,\bar u^\infty,(\bar p_x^\infty,\bar p_y^\infty))$ (the argument here is quite similar to the one used in the proof of Lemma \ref{lem_static_asympt}, which is not a surprise in view of Remark \ref{rem_statictodynamic}: we pass from static to dynamic).
 This is so, because of the two following facts: \begin{itemize} \item The Fr\'echet differential

-is surjective: indeed, equivalently, the linearized control system at $(\bar x^\infty,\bar u^\infty)$ is controllable (see, e.g., \cite{BonnardChyba,trelat_book}), because the pair $(A^\infty,\bar B^\infty)$ satisfies the Kalman condition, this fact being obtained by taking the limit $T_k\rightarrow+\infty$ in Assumption \ref{H2_Kalman}. \item The quadratic form
+is surjective: indeed, equivalently (see, e.g., \cite{BonnardChyba,trelat_book}), the linearized control system at $(\bar x^\infty,\bar u^\infty)$ is controllable, because the pair $(A^\infty,\bar B^\infty)$ (defined at the end of Section \ref{sec_prelim_static}) satisfies the Kalman condition. \item The quadratic form

-is positive definite for any $0\leq t_0<t_1$ as a consequence of conjugate point theory (see \cite{AgrachevSachkov,BCT_COCV2007,Trelat_JOTA2012}): indeed, the strong Legendre condition $\bar U^{T_k}\geq \delta I_m$ given by Assumption \ref{H2_U} yields $\bar U^\infty\geq \delta I_m$ by taking the limit, which implies that $Q_{t_0,t_1}>0$ for any $0\leq t_0<t_1$.
+is positive definite for any $0\leq t_0<t_1$ as a consequence of conjugate point theory (see \cite{AgrachevSachkov,BCT_COCV2007,BonnardChyba,Trelat_JOTA2012}): indeed, the strong Legendre condition $\bar U^\infty\geq \delta I_m$ (see the end of Section \ref{sec_prelim_static}) implies that $Q_{t_0,t_1}>0$ for any $0\leq t_0<t_1$.
 Note that, usually, the strong Legendre assumption would imply $Q_{t_0,t_1}>0$ only for $t_1-t_0>0$ small enough (see \cite[Proposition 20.2]{AgrachevSachkov}), but here positive-definiteness is valid for any $t_1-t_0>0$, or equivalently, the first conjugate time associated with the trivial trajectory $(x(t),y(t),u(t))=(\bar x^\infty, t\bar d^\infty, \bar u^\infty)$ is equal to $+\infty$.
-To be more precise, using \cite{AgrachevSachkov,BCT_COCV2007}, the matrix of the variational system along this reference trajectory is the constant matrix\footnote{Actually, this matrix is exactly the matrix of the linearized system \eqref{systdeltaT} studied further.}
+To be more precise, using \cite{AgrachevSachkov,BCT_COCV2007,BonnardChyba}, the matrix of the variational system along this reference trajectory is the constant matrix\footnote{Actually, this matrix is exactly the matrix of the linearized system \eqref{systdeltaT} studied further.}

 The variational system coincides with the optimality system of the LQ problem consisting of minimizing the cost functional